Status: Bill 61 came into force on April 22, 2021

 - prohibit another person from requesting a legal change of name on behalf of an individual designated as dangerous, long-term or high-risk

-Bill 61 would also update administrative information related to:
+Upon proclamation, Bill 61 will also update administrative information related to:

 - burial permits

 The Vital Statistics Registrar retains the right to refuse a request to register a name if it is objectionable on any grounds.